inwtx/Secure-cell-phone-browsing/README.md

   <img src="/images/scene3.png" width="360" height="132">
 </p>
 <br>
-<b>B. Go down the list that appears and find the the various fields and set then to those displayed below.</b>
+<b>B. Go down the list that appears and find the various fields and set then to those displayed below.
+Disregard any additional .proxy. fields that are displayed that are not in the below list.</b>
 <p align="left"><br><br>
   <img src="/images/scene4.png" width="360" height="1162">
 </p>